hartwigmedical/hmftools/orange/README.md

 ## Version History and Download Links

+- Upcoming
+  - Split pharmacogenetic haplotype into separate haplotype and genotype on front page and in table.
 - [3.4.0](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v3.4.0)
     - Produce ORANGE datamodel v2.4.0 (including max copy number for gene copy numbers)
     - Bugfix: ORANGE can now map stomach and esophageal squamous cell carcinomas to their rightful cohort.
       - Note: Available in ORANGE [3.3.1](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v3.3.1)
-    - Split pharmacogenetic haplotype into separate haplotype and genotype on front page and in table.
 - [3.3.0](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v3.3.0)
     - Clonal likelihood is set to 0 or 1 based on variant copy number when converting germline variants to somatic
     - Bugfix: Fix bug in germline MVLH parsing that caused them to be underestimated by a factor 100.